jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### Allocations <a name="Allocations"></a>

-Just as in JS1, you'll need an allocation of compute (normal, large memory, GPU) and storage resources, awarded by NSF and currently managed by [XSEDE](https://portal.xsede.org).
+Just as in JS1, you'll need an allocation of compute (`normal`, `large memory`, `GPU`) and `storage` resources, awarded by NSF and currently managed by [XSEDE](https://portal.xsede.org).
 The allocation process is described here: [Allocation Overivew](/alloc/overview/)

 You can take one of two approaches:

 1. A supplement to a current research allocation -OR-
-2. A completely new allocation.
+2. A completely new allocation

 ### Supplement Allocation <a name="Supplement"></a>

-If you already have a JS1 allocation, then we encourage you to request a supplement a **[STARTUP](/alloc/startup/)** amount of resources for the compute, large-memory-compute, GPU, and storage resources on JS2.
+If you already have a JS1 allocation, then we encourage you to request a supplement at a **[STARTUP](/alloc/startup/)** amount of resources for the _compute, large-memory-compute, GPU, and storage_ resources on JS2.
 This will enable you to create the **Code, Performance, & Scaling** estimates you'll need for a successful project renewal on JS2.

 * [SUPPLEMENT](/alloc/supplement/)
 * [RENEWAL](/alloc/renew-extend/)